Germans: Modern history

 What many Germans saw as the "humiliation of Versailles", continuing traditions of authoritarian and antisemitic ideologies, and the Great Depression all contributed to the rise of Austrian-born Adolf Hitler and the Nazis, who after coming to power democratically in the early 1930s, abolished the Weimar Republic and formed the totalitarian Third Reich.
 In his quest to subjugate Europe, six million Jews were murdered in the Holocaust.
-WWII resulted in widespread destruction and the deaths of tens of millions of soldiers and civilians, while the German state was partitioned.
+World War II resulted in widespread destruction and the deaths of tens of millions of soldiers and civilians, while the German state was partitioned.
 About 12 million Germans had to flee or were expelled from Eastern Europe.
 Significant damage was also done to the German reputation and identity, which became far less nationalistic than it previously was.
+From the 1960s onward, Germany increasingly commemorated the victims of Nazi persecution through memorial sites and museums.

 The German states of West Germany and East Germany became focal points of the Cold War, but were reunified in 1990.
-Although there were fears that the reunified Germany might resume nationalist politics, the country is today widely regarded as a "stablizing actor in the heart of Europe" and a "promoter of democratic integration".
+Although there were fears that the reunified Germany might resume nationalist politics, the country is today widely regarded as a "stabilizing actor in the heart of Europe" and a "promoter of democratic integration".